 You Have the Right:

-- To review your medical records with a health care provider
+- To review your health records with a health care provider.

 You Have the Responsibility:

-- To provide complete and accurate information to the best of your ability about your medical health, any medications, including over-the-counter products and dietary supplements, and any allergies or sensitivities
+- To provide complete and accurate information to the best of your ability about your health, any medications, including over-the-counter products and dietary supplements, and any allergies or sensitivities.

-- To pay promptly any bills that you have incurred
+- To give correct personal and financial information and pay promptly any bills that you have incurred.

 HIPAA Notice of Privacy Practices

-Information about the Health Insurance Portability and Accountability Act (HIPAA) including the Notice of Privacy Practices can be found on the University of Minnesota’s Health Information Privacy and Compliance Office website.
+Information about the Health Insurance Portability and Accountability Act (HIPAA) including the Notice of Privacy Practices can be found on the University of Minnesota’s Health Information Privacy.